samzlab/vue-composable-store/README.md

 # Vue composable store

-The idea is not mine, it's actually just rapid and super-simple implementation of the [spoilered](https://www.youtube.com/watch?v=ajGglyQQD0k) Vuex 5 draft by the maker of Vuex (Kia King Ishii).
-I fell in love with this API (I didn't even liked Vuex before).
-Then I felt I want to use it **NOW**, so started to work on this a few hours ago... and here we go, it's working! :)
+The original idea was [spoilered in a video](https://www.youtube.com/watch?v=ajGglyQQD0k) about Vuex 5 draft by the maker of Vuex (Kia King Ishii).
+I never liked Vuex, but this new API made me to want to use it ASAP.
+So I started to implement it, for fun and for internal use in some hobby project.

-It's far from perfect, but I had a lot of fun implementing it even if it's just 47 LoC (compiled JS, the source is 70 with the type defs in TS).
+> It's not supposed to be a replacement of Vuex.
+It's just a fun project for me.

+Currently its pretty lighweight: **1.32 KB minified** (618 byte Gzipped) - *with stripped asserts*

+It's supports plugins (hooks API was not in the shown draft) and app-scoped stores, but bad TypeScript support (working on it).

-> Do NOT use it in production environment.
-As soon as Vuex 5 released it's will be useless anyway.
+> **Do NOT use it in production** environment.
+It's under continous refactor, and as soon as Vuex 5 released it's will be useless anyway.

 ## Peer dependencies